hoangbv15/my-notes/software-dev/DDD.md

 </tr>
 </table>

-For example, the User's Address is a Value Object in the context of the User Management system.
+For example, the Customer's Address is a Value Object in the context of the Customer Management system.
 However, for an Order Shipment system, the Address might be an Entity, since it is important to the shipment of the order.

 **Aggregates are groups of related Entities and Value Objects**.
 Since these objects are related to each other, they naturally falls in a hierarchy, and the top should always be an Entity.